OneMadGypsy/SimPIL-Font/README.md

 ttf = sf('Symbol 16 regular', encoding='symb').font
 ```

-The family name is parsed based on it not being lowercase.
-The face name is parsed based on it being all lowercase.
-However, at the very root, all font request parts have `.lower().replace(' ','')` applied to them.
+Every part of the family name must include one or more capital letters.
+Every part of the face name must be entirely lowercase.
 As long as you mind the rules you can make some mistakes.

 ```python3
 from simpilfont import SimPILFont